Enforcement begins August 2, 2026 — 10 weeks away.

 | Retention | Lifetime of your account, minimum 10 years per Article 12 |

-| Storage | Dedicated DynamoDB table (OSHUB_AuditLog) |
+| Storage | Dedicated cloud-native database with deletion protection enabled |

-| Encryption | AES-256 at rest (AWS SSE) |
+| Encryption | AES-256 at rest |

-| Point-in-time recovery | Enabled |
+| Point-in-time recovery | Continuous backups with point-in-time restore |

 GDPR & Right to Erasure